caseyamcl/configula/UPGRADE.md

+# Upgrading from v4.x to v5.x

+Configula v5 requires a minimum PHP8.2, and adds all the typing and syntax features of modern PHP.
+No changes were made from v4 to the public-facing API, so upgrading from v4 should simply be a change to the `composer.json` file.

 # Upgrading from v3.x to v4.x

 Configula v4 introduces PHP8 support, and while there was an attempt to keep breaking changes to a minimum,